 - For our own transport, we’ll walk or bike as much as possible.
 However, the use of a car is necessary to transport materials and help less mobile visitors reaching the conference dinner or escape tours.
 We will do all transport with an electrical vehicle.

 We try to communicate digitally as much as possible, minimizing paper use.
 However, this isn’t always the most efficient way of communicating.
 For workshops and communications on the event, paper or cardboard are necessary.
 For the paper we use, from note pads to toilet paper, we’ve chosen 100% recycled paper with an environmental label.
 For printing, we’ve selected printing services that delivered us carbon neutral certified printing services on recycled paper.

 We hope you’ll help us to organize an event with low carbon emissions.
-We’ll offset the remaining emissions through the climate project ‘saving trees’ in Uganda.
-The project facilitates the widespread access to improved cookstove technologies throughout Uganda by supporting local cookstove manufacturers with technical assistance as well as marketing and distribution; activities that ultimately makes the improved cookstoves more accessible and affordable for the local population.
-By using the improved cookstoves, this project seeks to help save trees, reduce forest degradation and ensure better living conditions for the local population by reducing harmful airborne pollutants in their household.
+We’ll offset the remaining emissions through the climate project ‘Saving Trees’ in Uganda.
+The project facilitates the widespread access to improved cookstove technologies throughout Uganda by supporting local cookstove manufacturers with technical assistance as well as marketing and distribution; activities that ultimately make the improved cookstoves more accessible and affordable for the local population.
+By using the improved cookstoves, this project seeks to help saving trees, reduce forest degradation and ensure better living conditions for the local population by reducing harmful airborn pollutants in their household.